 The good news is that you can prepare for the unexpected.
 This simplifies calving season, and ensures you're ready for whatever situations arise during calving.
 We rounded up the top tips from around the industry on preparing for the unexpected in calving season.

 - Organize your supplies.
-Do you have ear tags, livestock markers, a scale, your record book, bottles, and replacement milk on hand?
+Do you have ear tags, livestock markers, a scale, your record book, bottles, and replacement milk and colostrum on hand?
 Make sure everything is in order, not expired, and ready to be picked up quickly when needed.
 Check your first aid kit too, and re-stock any supplies that are getting low.

 - Set up your calving facility.
 For those of us in harsher climates, or calving during winter months, having a clean, dry area for calving with shelter is essential.
 Calves have a hard time regulating their body temperature, and wet, cold conditions can be detrimental.
 Clean out space in the barn for cows and calves that need special attention, or if some need to come inside during a blizzard or other adverse weather conditions.
-Ideally, your hospital area is only used for sick animals and disinfected regularly to minimize the spread of diseases.
+Ideally, your doctoring area is only used for sick animals and disinfected regularly to minimize the spread of diseases.
 Make sure all animals have access to some sort of shelter during calving.

 - Watch out for difficulty calving.
 Whether it's a first calf heifer, a seasoned producer with a large calf, or a calf presenting incorrectly in the birth canal, occasionally dystocia is unavoidable.
 Some situations can be handled on your own, especially if you are there early during calving to help.
 When in doubt, call your veterinarian.
 It's always better for the cow and the calf to make the call earlier rather than later.